henryglends/Bootstrap/README.md

 If you're using Sileo:

-- When attempting to install a tweak, press 'Convert'.
+- When attempting to install a rootful/rootless tweak, press 'Convert'.
 In the share sheet, press the Patcher app.

 If you're using Zebra:

-- TBA
+- Zebra only shows roothide tweaks, so you aren't able to install rootful/rootless tweaks without the deb file.
+Download the deb of the tweak you want to use (you can use [PostBox](https://postbox.news/) for rootful repos), export the deb to the Patcher, and install with Zebra.

 When you convert a tweak, you'll need to directly convert simple tweaks for **rootful** tweaks and use the **rootless compat layer** for **rootless** tweaks (install rootless-compat as a dependancy).